antoniolimajr89/vraptor-neo4j/README.md

 Now, VRaptor will enable 3 components:

 ### The Neo4jEmbeddedGraphDatabaseFactory

-This ApplicationScoped component is responsible for the managing the EmbeddedGraphDatabase instance, so you can receive it in your components by VRaptor's dependency injection, just like:
+This ApplicationScoped component is responsible for manage and provide the EmbeddedGraphDatabase instance, so you can receive it in your components by VRaptor's dependency injection, just like:

 	@Resource